fkeidel/CarND-Term2-ide-profile-VisualStudio/VisualStudio/README.md

 * cd vcpkg
 * call bootstrap-vcpkg.bat

+4. Download ide profile
+* Download zip of this repository and unpack content
+* copy the VisualStudio directory to your project's ide_profiles directory.

-4. Adapt and call the install script for windows
+5. Adapt and call the install script for windows
 * cd to directory ide_profiles\\VisualStudio
 * Open install-windows.bat and adjust lines 5 to 7 to the settings you will use when building your Visual Studio project (platform, toolset, buildtype)
 * You could also pass these settings as command line arguments to install-windows.bat